jkeohan/bonus_lectures/algos/data_structures/stacks.md

 ### Stack Implementations

-Let's take a moment to discuss the different approaches that can be taken when creating a stack, the Big O time complexity and what additional methods we might want to include.
+Let's take a moment to discuss the different approaches that can be taken when creating a stack, the Big O time complexity and what additional methods we might want to include in the stack.

 #### Approaches
+A Stack is data structure that is meant to keep track of LIFO therefor any approach we take must accomplish this one requirement.

+On the surface it makes sense to use an **array** as it already has methods to push/pop elements but we can achieve the same result using an **object** or an object structured as a **linked list** (singly or doubly).

-We can implement a stack using an **array** or a **linked list** (singly or double).
-In both the implementations, a user will be able to use the operations like push and pop without knowing the underlying approach used to implement those operations.
+In any implementations, the user will be able to use operations like push and pop without knowing the underlying approach that was taken to implement those methods.

 #### Big O
 Either approach will also need to implement **insertion (push)** and **removal (pop)** as **O(1)** constant time.